Investment home loans explained

 Existing equity can form part of your new loan deposit

 If you already own an owner-occupied property and you’re wanting to purchase real estate for investment purposes, consider that you may be able to draw on available equity in your owner-occupied property and put it towards your investment property purchase.
-If your equity can bring the LVR of your proposed investment home loan under 80%, you’ll typically avoid paying lenders mortgage insurance (LMI), which could save you thousands of dollars.
+If your equity can bring the loan-to-value ratio (LVR) of your proposed investment home loan under 80%, you’ll typically avoid paying lenders mortgage insurance (LMI), which could save you thousands of dollars.

 Consider interest-only repayments

 When purchasing an investment property, the option to make interest-only repayments may be available to you.
 Before deciding on a repayment type for your new home loan, it may be worth taking some time to discuss your investment strategy with your accountant or financial advisor.
 They’ll be able to help you decide which option may be most appropriate for you financially, both in the short and long term.
+The loan will be interest-only for a set period, and once that period ends, the loan will change to principal and interest.
+Unless you repay the loan in full at this time, your repayments will increase.

 What is an investment property home loan?

-An investment home loan is a type of home loan designed for those looking to buy a property for investment purposes (i.e. renting it out to someone else to receive rental income).
+An investment home loan is a type of home loan for those looking to buy a property for investment purposes (i.e. renting it out to someone else to receive rental income).
 It’s different to an owner-occupier home loan, which are for buyers looking to purchase a primary place of residence for themselves.

 Investment home loan rates, features and fees